vpp-dev/vpp-release-notes/README.md

 @page release_notes_2302 Release notes for VPP 23.02

-More than 20 commits since the previous release, including 9 fixes.
+More than 22 commits since the previous release, including 10 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Mon Oct  3 03:07:23 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Tue Oct  4 03:15:42 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER